rossrobino/blog/src/content/drizzle-svelte.md

 	const views = ++insights[0].views;

-	await conn
-		.update(PageInsights)
-		.set({ views })
-		.where(eq(PageInsights.id, 1))
-		.returning();
+	await conn.update(PageInsights).set({ views }).where(eq(PageInsights.id, 1));

 	return views;
 };
 ```

-Here we achieve full type safety from the database to the server to the client through the combination of Drizzle-ORM and SvelteKit's load functions--all without manually writing any types.
+Here we achieve full type safety from the database to the server to the client through the combination of Drizzle-ORM and SvelteKit's load functions--all without manually writing any types (be sure to run `vercel dev` again to generate types for this load function).

 ### Render